 Making Communities a Place to Call Home

-People are what make cities and towns more than just a place on a map, but a community.
+People make cities and towns more than just a place on a map but a community.

-With the turn of the last decade, American towns have seen a resurgence of farmers markets, small shops, and the support local movement.
+With the turn of the last decade, American towns have seen a resurgence of farmers markets, small shops, and the support of local movements.
 People turn out in droves to take in the fresh smells and buzz of people around stalls selling local produce and products.
-These markets boast better selections of produce, usually at better prices, where locals can connect and build a relationship with local farmers and artisans.
-These spaces activate typically quiet places in parks, neighborhood pavilions, or parking lots which long for the hustle and bustle of community life.
+These markets boast better selections of produce, usually at better prices, where locals can connect and build relationships with local farmers and artisans.
+These spaces typically activate quiet places in parks, neighborhood pavilions, or parking lots which long for the hustle and bustle of community life.

 As we see the continued demand within our cities and towns for local places to gather, play, and build a sense of community, we should strive to build avenues for greater community participation.
 At the heart of creating great spaces, is the input and buy-in from the very people who that place is intended to benefit.
 When we come together, invite others to share their ideas, we’re able to transform our communities into destinations we’re proud to call home.